-Resources including a free to download guide which can be found here, and free to attend breakfast briefing events in both London and Manchester with HMRC presenting.
+Resources including a free to download guide, and free to attend breakfast briefing events in both London and Manchester with HMRC presenting.

 For more information about our software please contact us using our enquiry form, or call 03453 40 30 40 (UK) or +353 01 906 1444 (IRE).